budulinek/arduino-altherma-controller/README.md

 * **Manually** (default).
 User can manually enable / disable writing to the P1/P2 bus (see the **P1P2 Status** page).
 After reboot or if connection is interrupted (see **Connection Timeout**), connection is downgraded to read only.
 * **Automatically**.
 The controller tries to (re)enable writing to the P1/P2 bus after (re)start, or if connection is interrupted.
 Even if the controller fails to receive an address from the heat pump, it will write counter requests to the P1/P2 bus (address is not needed for sending counter requests).
 Use *Automatically* at your own risk and only after you have successfuly enabled write manually! **Check the P1P2 Status page for P1/P2 errors and monitor Daikin EEPROM Writes in order to minimize Daikin controller EEPROM wear!**

-**EEPROM Write Quota**.
-Daily quota for writes to the EEPROM of the main Daikin controller.
-Every command sent via web interface (**Write Command** on **P1P2 Status** page) or via UDP = write cycle to the Daikin EEPROM.
-If the daily quota is reached, new commands are dropped.
-The quota resets at midnight.

 **Connection Timeout**.
 Timeout for reading data packets and for enabling writing to the P1/P2 bus.
 * If no data packet is received after timeout, **No connection to the P1P2 bus** message is displayed in the **P1P2 Status** page.
 * In **Manual Connect** mode, user initiated attempt to enable writing to the P1/P2 bus (to the main Daikin controller) fails if the controller does not receive an address within the **Connection Timeout**.
 * During operation, connection can be downgraded to read only if the controller loses its address for a period longer than the **Connection Timeout** (for example if the address is allocated by the heat pump to another external controller).

+**Daikin EEPROM Write Quota**.
+Daily quota for writes to the EEPROM of the main Daikin controller.
+Every command sent via web interface (**Write Command** on **P1P2 Status** page) or via UDP = write cycle to the Daikin EEPROM.
+If the daily quota is reached, new commands are dropped.
+The quota resets at midnight or manually on the **P1P2 Status** page.

 **Target Temperature Hysteresis**.
-Hysteresis for writing target temperature or target setpoint commands (packet type 0x36) in 1/10 °C. Applies for write commands received via UDP.
-The purpose is to minimize Daikin controller EEPROM wear.
+Hysteresis for writing target temperature or target setpoint commands (packet type 0x36) in °C. The purpose is to minimize Daikin controller EEPROM wear.
+Applies for write commands received via UDP:
+  - Deviation_LWT_Zone_Add
+  - Deviation_LWT_Zone_Main
+  - Target_Setpoint_LWT_Zone_Add
+  - Target_Setpoint_LWT_Zone_Main
+  - Target_Temperature_DHW
+  - Target_Temperature_Room

 ## Packet Filter

 <img src="pics/daikin6.png" alt="daikin6" style="zoom:100%;" />

 The **Packet Filter** page lists all packet types observed on the P1/P2 bus.
 Some of them are exchanged between the heat pump and the main Daikin controller, others are exchanged between our controller (or other external controllers) and the main Daikin controller.
 If you do not see any packet types, wait few seconds.
 If a new packet type is detected, it will be automatically added to the list. **Packet types enabled on this page are forwarded via UDP**.
-By default, only Counter Packet (0xB8) and Data Packets (usually 0x10 - 0x16) are sent via UDP.
+By default, only Counter Packet (0xB8) and Data Packets (usually 0x10 - 0x16) are sent via UDP in order to reduce the UDP traffic.
 Enable additional packet types if you want to test or reverse-engineer the P1/P2 protocol.

 **Send All Packet Types**.
-All packets read from the P1/P2 bus are sent via UDP (including packet types which were not yet observed).
+All packets read from the P1/P2 bus are sent via UDP (including packet types that were not yet observed).
 There is a lot of communication going on on the P1/P2 bus, so use with caution!

 **Counters Packet**.
 Counter packet is periodically requested by the controller (only works if the controller is connected to the P1/P2 bus).
 Set the period for the counter packet requests.